Taufred/ChatbotRasa/data/nlu.md

 - Banana?
 - I like you
 - What is meaning of life?
+- What is my ID?
+- What's my ID?
+- Can you give me a phone number?
+- I got this weird rash on my arm...
+- I wanna buy a book

 ## intent:ask_assistance
 - I need assistance
 - I  need assistance
 - What can you do?
+- help
+- I need help
+- help me
+- please help me
+- Can you help me?
+- Can you assist me?

 ## intent:suggest
 - You could do this better